 After a day of adrenaline-pumping activities, what better way to keep the buzz going than a night out on the town with a few drinks!

 Swing by the iconic Fergburger to fuel up.
-Fergburger is the most iconic burger joint in all of New Zealand.
+Fergburger is the most iconic burger joint and restaurant in Queenstown but also in all of New Zealand.
 With many famous endorsements, Fergburger is a must on any Queenstown itinerary.

 The only downside to Fergburger is how busy it can get.
 Either be prepared to wait in line to get your burger or phone in your order in advance (a local secret!)
 Burgers start from only $13 NZD each and they have everything from classic beef burgers to vegetarian options to bison and more.

 Personally, I also opt for the Classic Ferg and add blue cheese.
 It’s honestly so good!

 Big night on the town

 Queenstown is well-known for its amazing nightlife.
 Although just a small town, there are lots of places to party in Queenstown.